MahelaEkanayake/RISC-V-Single-Cycle-Processor-Design/README.md

 # RISC-V-Single-Cycle-Processor-Design
-This is a lab activity of designing a single cycle processor in RISC-V architecture
+This is a redoing of lab activity of designing a single cycle processor in RISC-V architecture